Let Me In

 Sisters Yvonne and Ernestine Mills dreamed of show-biz careers while growing up in Philadelphia during the '40s, and it turned out they had the singing talent to make those dreams a reality.
 Alphonso Howell realized a similar goal, putting his deep bass voice to use at age 15 with street corner group The Quantrells.
 Yvonne Mills' boyfriend, baritone singer Tommy Wicks, once took first place in a singing contest at a Philly nightclub; Herb Abramson of Atlantic Records, on the lookout for fresh talent, was a judge that evening.
 Tommy had made a contact in New York City...at the top rhythm and blues label, no less!

 The Cavaliers were formed in 1954 with Wicks, Howell, Roosevelt Simmons, Warren Sherrill and Tody Mott.
 Personality clashes resulted in changes shortly afterwards; Mott joined another group he felt held more promise and Sherrill joined the Air Force (he fronted another Philly outfit, The Del Knights, after his discharge a few years later).
 A new member was needed for the Cavaliers and Tommy suggested Yvonne.
 The others liked the idea of having a girl in the group, but she got cold feet and refused.
-Through an acquaintance, the Cavaliers met Joe Morris of New York's Herald Records, a major player after scoring a pair of late 1953 R&B hits (Faye Adams' first chart-topper "Shake a Hand," which he had composed and arranged, and "I Had a Notion" under his own name, featuring vocalist Al Savage).
+Through an acquaintance, the Cavaliers met Joe Morris of New York's Herald Records, a major player with a pair of late 1953 R&B hits (Faye Adams' first chart-topper "Shake a Hand," which he had composed and arranged, and "I Had a Notion" under his own name, featuring vocalist Al Savage).
 The Cavaliers made their first recordings with Morris in New York, but those efforts were never released.

 In the summer of '55 the group, Yvonne included, entered a talent show hosted by WHAT-AM's morning man, longtime Philadelphia radio personality Kae Williams.
 Despite her hesitancy to sing with "a bunch of boys," as she called them, it was Yvonne who most impressed "Daddy Kae."
 He offered to manage them and was told she was not a permanent member.
 He insisted they convince her to join...otherwise, no dice!
 She agreed, expecting to be nothing more than a backing singer.
 Tommy told Kae about his encounter with Abramson and an audition was arranged.
 "Yes Sir That's My Baby" (a 1925 chestnut written by Walter Donaldson and Gus Kahn) featured Simmons on lead, but Atlantic honchos Abramson, Jerry Wexler and Ahmet Ertegun suggested Yvonne give it a try; a recording contract was then offered on the condition she would be lead singer.
 That necessitated another change: the Atlantic execs felt "Cavaliers" wasn't suitable for an act with a female lead.
 The ever-optimistic Wicks suggested The Sensations, a name he felt accurately described the group.